 The RAD2x is the perfect plug and play low latency solution for connecting your PAL and NTSC Sega Saturn to a modern flat screen television This is a based on the same technology used in the RetroTINK2x with the added bonus of supporting RGB video, and, unlike other all-in-one HD cable solutions the RAD2X correctly interprets the the 240p signal correctly and processes this as a progressive scan image and then line doubles this to 480p.
 This also benefits from a smoothing feature to enhance 3D games.

 Requires a Male HDMI to mini C HDMI cable (not supplied).
-However we sell a 1 metre cable here.
+However we sell a 2 metre cable here or a 1 metre cable here.

 - Formats: 240p/480i, 288i/576i, NTSC / PAL

 - Latency: About 53 microseconds

 - Optional smoothing filter with mechanical ON/OFF switch